 See national section for basic information and federal regulations.

 • Rules.
 Oregon's Community Right-to-Know and Protection Act and implementing regulations differ from the federal requirements.
-Compliance with Oregon's Community Right-to-Know reporting requirements, referred to as Hazardous Substance Information Survey (HSIS) Program, is considered compliant with the following federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements:
+Compliance with Oregon's Community Right-to-Know reporting requirements, referred to as the Hazardous Substance Information Survey (HSIS) Program, is considered compliant with the following federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements:

 –Safety data sheet (SDS) or chemical list reporting (EPCRA Section 311), and

 –Tier II chemical inventory reporting (EPCRA Section 312).

-Oregon follows the federal requirements Toxic Release Inventory (TRI) reporting (EPCRA Section 313) with unique state-specific reporting procedures.
+Oregon follows the federal requirements Toxics Release Inventory (TRI) reporting (EPCRA Section 313) with unique state-specific reporting procedures.
 To review federal TRI reporting requirements, see the national section COMMUNITY RIGHT TO KNOW.

 • Administration and enforcement.
 The Office of the State Fire Marshal (OSFM) administers and enforces Oregon's community right-to-know program.
-The OEM coordinates hazardous materials planning requirements and serves as the point of contact for the Oregon State Emergency Response Commission (SERC) and the Local Emergency Planning ...
+The Oregon Emergency Management (OEM) coordinates hazardous materials planning requirements and serves as the point of contact for the Oregon State Emergency Response Commission (SERC) and the Local Emergency Planning ...